 Hurricane Maria passed over Dominica on 19 September 2017, causing widespread damage to communications, buildings and infrastructure.
 Life in Dominica continues to return to a state of normality.
 Mains water has been restored to 85% of the population, and bottled water and communal tanks are available.
 Electricity has been restored to Roseau and Portsmouth, and for all essential services.

 Local communications and access are improving, and public and private sector businesses have reopened.
 All main roads in Dominica have been cleared, although heightened care is needed when navigating some roads affected by the hurricane.

-Commercial flights are now operating from the airport and ferry options are also available.
-Hotels have reopened, but accommodation options remain limited.
-If you’re considering travelling to Dominica, you should make sure you’ve made arrangements for accommodation and checked that it is still available.
+Commercial flights are operating from the airport and ferry options are also available.
+While many hotels have reopened, and the number of serviceable rooms continues to increase, demand remains high, so if you’re considering travelling to Dominica, you should make firm arrangements for accommodation in advance.

 There is no British High Commission in Dominica.
 If you need consular assistance, contact the British High Commission in Barbados.

 The hurricane season in Dominica normally runs from June to November.
 See Natural disasters

 UK health authorities have classified Dominica as having a risk of Zika virus transmission.
 For more information and advice, visit the website of the National Travel Health Network and Centre website.